abdielou/tradeql/README.md

 ### `TradeQL.Pinbar`

 This function enables users to define custom logic for identifying pinbars within a bar sequence.
-It provides access to individual bar details for precise analysis, allowing users to determine not only the presence of a pinbar but also its directional alignment relative to the current trend.

 #### Parameters